[ Printer Friendly Version ] [ Report Abuse ]

 Dollie elbowed her in the ribs lightly, “Don’t get soppy on me now.”

 Vivian nudged her back.
 “I can’t help it.
 I almost lost you.”
-It was a hushed whisper, the kind that carried one’s deepest fear out but not out loud in case it came true.
+It was a hushed whisper, the kind that carried one’s deepest fear out but not loud enough in case it came true.

 “I’m right here aren’t I?
 Safe and sound.
 You can’t get rid of me that easily.”